Shop With Confidence: FREE Growing & Glowing Promise

 Planting Partner Pollinators Together

-High density planting allows more plants in less area, provides a pollinator for your favorite variety of fruit and extends the time you are enjoying fruit from the precious space in your garden.
+High-density planting allows more plants in less area, making it easy to provide a pollinator for your favorite variety of fruit, and extends the time you are enjoying fruit from the precious space in your garden.
+This works especially well for Apple trees, Pear trees, Plum trees, Peach trees, and Cherry trees needing partner pollinators.

-When choosing fruit varieties to be planted together, chose varieties that cross-pollinate each other with overlapping bloom seasons.
-It’s a great idea to choose varieties that ripen at different times for a successive harvest.
+When choosing fruit varieties to be planted together, choose varieties that cross-pollinate each other with overlapping bloom seasons.
+It's a great idea to choose varieties that ripen at different times for a successive harvest, especially when mixing Apples, Pears, and Stone Fruit.

 • Peaches can be planted with Nectarine.